Ferrocarril Central Andino: Locomotives

 Around 2020–2021, FCCA acquired two former CSX C40-8Ws numbered 7311 and 7374.

+In 2024, FCCA picked up two GE C41-8Ws from Union Pacific, former UP 9532 and 9521.
+That same year, FCCA purchased 19 EMD F40PH locomotives from Caltrain along with 90 Nippon Sharyo Gallery Cars.

-Traffic and Tourism
+Traffic and tourism

 Traffic includes minerals (mainly from La Oroya), fuels, cement and food products.
 The route runs through and is famous for the spectacular landscapes of the Peruvian Andes.
 Although there is now no regular passenger traffic, currently FCCA offers several tourist trips per month from Lima to Huancayo, according to a previously published schedule.

-In 2012, a proposal for an urban commuter line within Huancayo city, the Huancayo Metro, was unveiled.